WetHat/MarkdownToHtml/markdown/2.3.1/about_MarkdownToHTML.md

 > }
 > ~~~
 >
-> The replacement value for a placeholders can be also bedynamically
+> The replacement value for a placeholders can be also be dynamically
 > computed.
 To do this a script block must be assigned to the placeholder.
-> The script block must consume **one** parameter to which an object is bound
+> The script block must consume **one** parameter to which an object
-> which has these properties:
+> with following properties is bound:
 >
 > | Property       | Description                                                     |
 > | :------------: | :-------------------------------------------------------------- |